GWeindel/hmp/README.md

 ## Demo for a single participant in a single condition based on the simulated data

-First we read the EEG data as we would for a single participant:
+First we read the EEG data as we would for a single participant

 ```python